Approx read time: 5 mins 🕒

 Also, in the cafeteria, taking into account India’s majority Hindu and large Muslim populations, IKEA took beef and pork off the menu and offered chicken meatballs, as well as additional vegetarian options.

-As we've uncovered, KEA's success can be attributed largely to its localization strategy.
+As we've uncovered, IKEA's success can be attributed largely to its localisation strategy.

 Here are some key takeaways:

-Schedule a free call today to discuss your localisation strategy.
+Schedule a free call today to discuss your own localisation strategy.